 - Starts / Due within the next XXX days—Sets the date range between a user-specified number of days; the default is “

-- Status—Filter by tasks with a specific status; this includes custom statuses.
+- Status—Filter by tasks with a specific status, including custom statuses.

 Task Values Section

-Selections made in the Fields section will populate a list in the Task Values section (the middle pane).
+Selections made in the Fields section will populate a list in the Task Values section.
 For example, if you select Assignees as the task field type, all the team members assigned to tasks in this project will appear in the middle section.

-Select (or de-select) checkboxes and radio buttons to the left of the task values that you want to filter by; you can create any combination of available field types and task values.
+Select checkboxes and/or radio buttons to the left of the task values that you want to filter by.
+You can create any combination of available field types and task values.

-The individual values you choose to filter by in the Task Values section will appear in the Applied Filters section (the last pane on the right).
+The individual values you choose to filter by in the Task Values section will appear in the Applied Filters section.

-Some task fields (such as Assignees and Tags) give you the option to apply Any or All logic to the filter selection (similar to AND / OR Boolean operators).
+Some task fields—such as Assignees and Tags—give you the option to apply Any or All logic to the filter selection.
 When available, these options appear at the bottom of the Task Values section:

 Applied Filters Section

-The Applied Filters section (the last pane on the right) contains all the values you've added to the filter.
+The Applied Filters section contains all the values you've added to the filter.

-Each time you add or remove values or toggle between Any and All, the number of results to appear in the Task Tracker (after applying the filter) is shown in the upper-right of the Applied Filters section.
+Each time you add or remove values or toggle between Any and All, the number of results that will appear in the Task Tracker is shown in the upper-right of the Applied Filters section.

 You can update the Any or All logic by selecting ANY or ALL above the task values and to the right of the field name.

-If you want to remove something from the filter, click the Clear (“”) icon to the right of a value name.
+If you want to remove a value from the filter, click the Clear (“ icon to the right of a value name. ”)

 Alternatively, you can remove all values from the filter by clicking Clear All.